pelithne/client-credentials-flow-with-APIM/README.md

 # daemon-to-apim-to-backend
-THis Stephby-step describes how to setup a daemon app that sends requests via APIM to a REST API backend.
+This step-by-step describes how to setup a daemon app that sends requests via APIM to a REST API backend.

 The "architecture" for this tutorial case is something like the following